Near Sierra Vista in Cochise County, Arizona — The American Mountains (Southwest)

 Erected 2010 by Sons of the Union Veterans of the Civil War, Department of the Pacific.

 Location.
 31° 32.46′ N, 110° 18.24′ W. Marker is near Sierra Vista, Arizona, in Cochise County.
 Marker can be reached from Buffalo Soldier Trail.
+The Historic Cemetery is located within the Southern Arizona Veterans Memorial Cemetery.
 Touch for map.
-The Historic Cemetery is located within the Southern Arizona Veterans Memorial Cemetery.
 Marker is at or near this postal address: 1300 Buffalo Soldier Trail, Sierra Vista AZ 85635, United States of America.
+Touch for directions.

 More about this marker.
 Marker lists the names of the 18 California Volunteers and 1 USCT veteran buried in the cemetery under headstones inscribed "Unknown", since a name could not be matched with a specific remains.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 16, 2010, by Stephen Siemsen of Sierra Vista, Arizona, United States.
-This page has been viewed 1,606 times since then and 27 times this year.
+This page was last revised on July 26, 2018.
+It was originally submitted on July 16, 2010, by Stephen Siemsen of Sierra Vista, Arizona, United States.
+This page has been viewed 1,751 times since then and 41 times this year.
 Last updated on July 29, 2010, by Stephen Siemsen of Sierra Vista, Arizona, United States.
 Photos: 1, 2. submitted on July 16, 2010, by Stephen Siemsen of Sierra Vista, Arizona, United States. • Syd Whittle was the editor who published this page.